backplane/conex/qrencode/README.md

 > for encoding data in a QR Code symbol, a 2D symbology that can be scanned by handy terminals such as a mobile phone[s] with [cameras].
 The capacity of QR Code is up to 7000 digits or 4000 characters and has high robustness.

-The image is hosted on GitHub in the [backplane/conex repo](https://github.com/backplane/conex/tree/main/qrencode).
+The source code for this image is hosted on GitHub in the [backplane/conex repo](https://github.com/backplane/conex/tree/main/qrencode).

 ## Usage